GIScience/gis-training-resource-center/content/Module_4/en_module_4_operation_maps.md

 With your newly generated infection trend field you are now able to display the trend direction for every region with polygon colour:

-::::{dropdown} Generate a infection trend field with the field calculator

-### Vizualize the current infection trend
+::::{dropdown} Vizualize the current infection trend

 - Open the `Layer Styling Panel` and select your polygon layer layer `Som_outbreak_epi` and select **Symbology**.
   - At the top of the Symbology window, change the style from **Single Symbol** to **Categorized**